github/opensource.guide/activities/hello-world/index.md

 When you create a branch, you're making a copy of the original `master` branch as it was at that point in time (like a photo snapshot).
 If the `master` branch changes while you're working on your new branch, no worries, you can always pull in those updates.

-Here's a diagram that depicts the `master` branch, `feature` branch, and the journey `feature` takes before it is merged into `master`.
+Here's a diagram that depicts the `master` branch, `feature` branch, and the journey that `feature` takes before it is merged into `master`.

 [![a branch](branching.png)](branching.png)